How to build a home addition

 If you have your heart set on a particular type of extension or addition that isn’t allowed, you can ask for an exemption or derogation.
 However, this requires quite a bit of leg work and will impact your project’s timeline.
 At that point, it might be worth considering another way to expand your home that both meets your goals and complies with local building codes.

-Costs of different types of home extensions
+Costs of different types of home additions

-Like with any home renovation, home extension costs depend on several factors: complexity, size, finishes, and the purpose of the new space.
+Like with any home renovation, home addition costs depend on several factors: complexity, size, finishes, and the purpose of the new space.
 An extension with no plumbing and minimal ventilation or electrical work will be cheaper than creating an extension for a new kitchen or bathroom.

 The type of extension is the biggest determining factor when it comes to price.
 When you’re in the planning and budgeting phases, it’s important to think long-term.
 A smaller expansion will be more expensive in terms of cost per square foot when accounting for labor and construction materials.
 So, if you anticipate needing more space in the future, you should consider getting all the work done in one shot.

-There are three types of home extensions:
+There are three types of home additions: